Mercedes Delpino

 Mercedes Delpino (February 19, 1898 – May 12, 1965) was an American dancer and comedian, born in Puerto Rico.
 She was half of a successful vaudeville and burlesque comedy act in the 1920s with Bert Lahr, who was also her husband.

 Early life

 Delpino was born in San Juan, Puerto Rico and raised in New York City.
+Second daughter of Roberto Del Pino and Isabel Rodríguez Delgado.

 Career

 Delpino was a chorus girl, comedian, and dancer, touring the United States and Canada on the vaudeville and burlesque stages in the 1920s.
 She was described as "one of the most beautiful women on vaudeville... dark and alluring".
 She shared an "ultra smart" comedy act with comedian Bert Lahr, usually billed as "Lahr & Mercedes".
 They were on Broadway together in Harry Delmar's Revels in 1927; by then, bouts of mental instability were beginning to affect her work, and she left the stage while Lahr continued to greater success.

 In 1997, archival footage of Mercedes Delpino Lahr appeared in a documentary about vaudeville, part of the American Masters series on PBS.